About the plan

 These trends create great challenges for the resources industry, but they present even greater opportunities for transformation.
-For example, Queensland is well placed to provide the new economy minerals the world needs to meet global emissions reduction targets.
+For example, Queensland is well placed to provide the critical minerals the world needs to meet global emissions reduction targets.

 Developed together with industry and communities across our state, the Queensland Resources Industry Development Plan is our shared response to these challenges and opportunities.

 The plan sets out a clear 30-year vision for Queensland's resources industry: to be a resilient, responsible and sustainable resources industry that grows as it transforms.

 Government and industry will need to work cooperatively so that, by 2050, Queensland’s resources industry will be recognised globally as an ESG leader, a global supplier of critical minerals, and a creator of high-quality, high-wage jobs and careers.